algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### Collaborative game-testing

 We'll also be doing game-testing sessions in collaboration with Team 4's QA team.
 The aim of having the game tested by another team is to have another approach to the game to find other bugs.
-As they have knowledge of the project and QA skills, we hope they will provide accurate and clear feedback to help us improve our own game. <br>
+As they have knowledge of the project and QA skills, we hope they will provide accurate and clear feedback to help us improve our own game.

 On the other hand, we'll also be testing their game.
 We'll provide feedback to help them improve their game and find bugs they may not have noticed.
-It will also be interesting to see the things they could have done that we didn't think of. <br>
+It will also be interesting to see the things they could have done that we didn't think of.

-The aim is to get two different and original end products but of equal quality. <br>
+The aim is to get two different and original end products, but of equal quality. \
+They will open an issue and report the bugs they found on the game or the things they think could be improved.
+This issue will be named "Xth QA meeting with team 4 [dd/mm/yyyy]

 ### d.
 Define priorities

 Priorities are a crucial point to determine which test has to be done first.
-It will be in correlation with priorities defined in the functional specifications.
+It will be in corelation with priorities defined in the functional specifications.
 There will be 4 explicit priorities:

-- Urgent
+- Critical
 - High
 - Medium
 - Low